Edmund Andros: Later years

 Andros' recall was announced in London in May 1698; Nicholson replaced him.
 He returned to England and resumed his post as bailiff of Guernsey.
 He divided his time between Guernsey and London, where he had a house in Denmark Hill.
 His second wife died in 1703, and he married for the third time in 1707, to Elizabeth Fitzherbert.

-In 1704 Queen Anne named him Lieutenant Governor of Guernsey, a post he held until 1708.
+In 1704, Queen Anne named him Lieutenant Governor of Guernsey, a post he held until 1708.
 He died in London on 24 February 1714 and was buried at St Anne's Church, Soho.
-His wife died in 1717 and was buried nearby.
+Elizabeth Andros died in 1717 and was buried near Edmund in the same church.
 The church was destroyed during the Second World War, and there is no longer any trace of their graves.
 He had no issue by any of his wives.

 Legacy

 The historian Michael Kammen states that Andros failed in all of his roles in the colonies:

 Andros remains a notorious figure in New England, especially in Connecticut, which officially excludes him from its list of colonial governors, but his portrait hangs in the Hall of Governors in the State Museum across from the State Capitol in Hartford.
 Although he was disliked in the colonies, he was recognized in England as an effective administrator by implementing the policies that he had been ordered to carry out and advancing the crown's agenda.
-The biographer Mary Lou Lustig notes that he was "an accomplished statesman, a brave soldier, a polished courtier, and a devoted servant," but his style was often "autocratic, arbitrary, and dictatorial", he lacked tact, and he had difficulty reaching compromises.
+The biographer Mary Lou Lustig notes that he was "an accomplished statesman, a brave soldier, a polished courtier, and a devoted servant", but his style was often "autocratic, arbitrary, and dictatorial", he lacked tact, and he had difficulty reaching compromises.

 Similarly, Andros was featured as an antagonist in the 1879 novel Captain Nelson, described as a "romance of colonial days."

 Andros appears in several episodes of The Witch of Blackbird Pond in which his conflict with the Connecticut colonists forms the background to the protagonist's more personal problems.
 It is believed that Andros Island in the Bahamas was named for him.
 Early proprietors of the Bahamas included members of his first wife's family, the Cravens.